josesiqueira1/indication-mapper/PRESENTATION.md

    - Uses MongoDB for storing users, drugs, and mappings

 This setup ensures separation of concerns, clean layering, and scalability, while also allowing LLM logic to evolve independently from the API layer.

+## Mapper

+I tried to use the XML version of the label info, but as the request return a `.zip` I decided to move to scrapping from the HTML